SUPPORT TO ORGANIZATIONS

 Information for future Solstice Partners about the CSO Support Program (CSP).

-CSO stands for Civil Society Organizations and includes all non-market and non-state organizations outside of the family in which people organize themselves to pursue shared interests in the public domain (OECD).
+CSO stands for Civil Society Organizations and includes all non-market and non-state organizations outside of the family in which people organize themselves to pursue shared interests in the public domain (definition by OECD).

 Le Solstice accepts to review applications for a financial partnership based on the minimum criteria below: